 - Learning how to use a cane or walker

-What are the complications of vestibular balance disorder?
+What are possible complications of vestibular balance disorders?

 Possible complications include: